forbearing/k8s/README.md

 To create a handler for outside cluster just call `deployment.New(ctx, namespace, kubeconfig)`.
 To create a handler for the inside cluster just call `deployment.New(ctx, namespace, "")`.

-The Variable `namespace` is used to limit the scope of the handler.
+The variable `namespace` is used to limit the scope of the handler.
 If `namespace=test`, the handler is only allowed to create/update/delete deployments in namespace/test.
 Of course, handler.WithNamespace(newNamespace) returns a new temporary handler that allowed to create/update/delete deployments in the new namespace, for examples:

 ```go
 namespace1 := "test"